simolus3/sqlite3.dart/sqlite3/doc/hook.md

 The build can be configured further with these additional options:

+- `additional_sources`: Additional C sources to compile, each as its own translation unit.
 - `additional_includes`: Additional include directories to add to the header search path.
 - `additional_flags`: Additional compiler options.
 - `additional_lib_directories` and `additional_libraries`: Additional libraries to link.